The Memory Librarian: And Other Stories of Dirty Computer: The Memory Librarian

 Seshet is a queer Black woman working for New Dawn as the titular memory librarian.
 She works to enforce New Dawn’s rules by deleting and manipulating the population’s memories, though she turns a blind eye to some rebel groups that she considers harmless.
 New Dawn’s memory collection system becomes clogged up, and Seshet investigates.
 She learns that her lover Alethia is a rebel who mixed chemicals to combat New Dawn’s weapons.
-Seshet begins to question her place in the system.
+Seshet begins to question her place in the system of the New Dawn.